Amyti/jupyter-notebook-persistence/README.md

 > **Terminal access is disabled.** The JupyterLab terminal is intentionally disabled to prevent access to environment variables, credentials, and the container filesystem.

-> **Do not use for sensitive data.** This setup is not suitable for sensitive, personal, customer, or production data without additional security controls (network isolation, access restrictions, audit logging).

 ---

 ## Repository structure